lebanon-relief-project/LRP-web-app/README.md

 ## Available Scripts

+In order to run the backend locally you need to export the VCAP_SERVICES environment variable which can be found in the team slack channel.

-In the project directory, you can run:
+After you have done this in the project directory, you can run:

 ### `npm run build && npm start`